crookedneighbor/bladebarringer.com/content/blog/write-a-nuxt-3-blog-part-3.md

 ---
-title: "Making a Nuxt 3 Blog: Adding links to blog on home page"
+title: "Making a Nuxt 3 Blog: Creating a Custom Layout for your Blog Posts"
 description: How to use layouts to present blog posts.
 publishedAt: 2022-8-13
 ---